First shots fired in the Revolution. “The shot heard ’round

 Long Island, NY

-George Washington’s army defeated but escaped by night in
+George Washington’s army was defeated but escaped by night in the fog.

 16 Sept.
 1776